cyberbotics/webots/docs/discord/technical-questions-2019.md

 %end

 ##### David Mansolino [Cyberbotics] 12/06/2019 14:11:03
-Hi `@Yang Chen` you can use the Display device to plot data, see for example this example how plots the position of a joint: [https://cyberbotics.com/doc/guide/samples-howto#ziegler\_nichols-wbt](https://cyberbotics.com/doc/guide/samples-howto#ziegler_nichols-wbt)
+Hi `@YCL` you can use the Display device to plot data, see for example this example how plots the position of a joint: [https://cyberbotics.com/doc/guide/samples-howto#ziegler\_nichols-wbt](https://cyberbotics.com/doc/guide/samples-howto#ziegler_nichols-wbt)

 Unfortunately the forum is currently offline, we are running some migration.

-##### Yang Chen 12/06/2019 14:14:32
+##### YCL 12/06/2019 14:14:32
 Thanks, that helped

 ##### David Mansolino [Cyberbotics] 12/06/2019 14:14:48